2018 WORKSHOP DATES @ ABHS:

 About the the Marching Band Percussion Section…

-Instructors: Mr. George Dunn is a sought after percussion teacher and clinician in the metro-Detroit area. he works with several Macomb County marching band drumlines and is highly respected among area music educators.
-Assisting Mr. Dunn throughout the season is Ms. Anna Anger, an ABHS graduate and current percussion/music education major at Central Michigan University.
+Instructors: Mr. George Dunn is a sought after percussion teacher and clinician in the metro-Detroit area.
+He works with several Macomb County marching band drumlines and is highly respected among area music educators.
+Assisting Mr. Dunn throughout the season is Ms. Anna Anger, an ABHS graduate and percussion/music education graduate from Central Michigan University.
 Mr. Dunn can be reached via email at email@example.com.
 Ms. Anger can be reached at firstname.lastname@example.org.

-Instrumentation: The marching percussion section is made up of two parts: The Drumline (battery) and the Front Ensemble (or the “pit”).
+Instrumentation: The marching percussion section is made up of two parts: The Drumline (battery) and the Frontline.

 Drumline: This year’s battery will most likely be made up of the following instruments: